jojozhuang/jojozhuang.github.io/_portfolio/sap-dictionary.md

 category: mobile
 ---

-> This app is built for the competition of '2011 Develop Challenge' in SAP Labs.
-It is developed on Windows Phone platform with C# language.
+> This app is developed on Windows Phone platform with C# language.

-## 1. Functions
+## 1. Function
 You can use it as a dictionary to search word from SAP area.
 Three options:
 * Glossary: Index by Alphabets
 * Search: Search with input text